lukkeutgens/Homelab/Research/hardware.md

 ## Notes
-- MMinisforum is a Chinese company.
+- Minisforum is a Chinese company.
 As a European, and given China's increasing aggression toward Taiwan, I prefer not to support them financially.
 But the specs are good.
 -